Alpine Responsibility Code

 Making it snow

 We now have more snow on tap, than ever before!
-From the top of the Summit to the bottom of Heavenly Valley, from Green runs to Blacks, snowmaking now has us covered.
-The final piece of our Snowmaking master plan clicked into place this summer with the completion of works on the Summit and 12 new guns installed.
-With expanded snowmaking increasing the chance of reliable snow conditions, now you can book your snow trip earlier with confidence knowing you can ride and ski more of Hotham's terrain more often and that's backed by our snow guarantee.
+From the top of the Summit to the bottom of Heavenly Valley, from green runs to blacks, snowmaking has us covered.
+With extensive snowmaking increasing the chance of reliable snow conditions, you can book your snow trip earlier with confidence, knowing you can ski and ride more of Hotham's terrain more often.

-- 24 new TechnoAlpin fan guns (bring our fleet to 104 guns!)
+- 32 new TechnoAlpin fan guns (bringing our fleet to 112 guns!)

 - 2.4 kilometres of water mains